openid/oid4vc-haip/openid4vc-high-assurance-interoperability-profile-1_0.md

    -04

+   * mandate support for aki trusted_authorities method
+   * remove presentation exchange reference since it was removed in openid4vp
    * x509_san_dns & verifier_attestations client id prefixes are no longer permitted, x509_hash must be used
    * x.509 certificates are now the mandatory mechanism for SD-JWT VC issuer key resolution
    * `x5c` header in Status List Token must be present